Oxygen556/TheStashLanguagePack/README.md

 Extract the ZIP file's contents into a known location.

-Open the extracted file, and you should find a file with a duplicated name.
+Open the extracted file, The file _INSIDE_ the extracted file is the "language pack".
+(**THIS STEP IS CRUCIAL, MOST OF YA'LL KEEP ASKING WHY YOU CAN'T SEE CHANGES AND THIS IS 99% THE CAUSE.
+YOU'LL KNOW IF YOU'VE GOTTEN THIS PROBLEM IF YOU GET AN INSTANCE WHERE THE LANGUAGE PACK NAME IS THE FILE NAME IN THE LANGUAGE OPTIONS.**)

-Transfer the contents of the duplicated file into the aformentioned Translations File.
+Transfer the "language pack" file into the aformentioned Translations File.

 Open SCP: Secret Laboratory.